emersoncollective/data-repo-mvp/README.md

 ## Function Library
-Link to useful functions for scraping and extracting data [Functional Library](TBD)
+Link to useful functions for scraping and extracting data [Function Library](TBD)

 ## Other Useful Resources